-- 191 The effect of lysozyme on thermal inactivation of non-proteolytic C. botulinum - 192 Lysozyme is an enzyme that is found naturally in some foods and, under certain - 193 conditions, has been shown to aid the germination of a susceptible fraction of heated - 194 spores.
-Wachnicka et al (2016) noted that the presence of lysozyme in the recovery - 195 media resulted in biphasic inactivation curves and this was accounted for by taking - or deriving z-values for the heat-sensitive and heat-resistant spore fractions - 197 separately.
-The published z-values were modelled by Wachnicka et al, using a beta - 198 probability density function to represent the uncertainty and they reported a mean z- - value of 9.3C° (range: 5.4C° to 14.3C°) for the heat-resistant fraction of spores - 200 recovered in the presence of lysozyme.
-For the heat-sensitive fraction of spores - 201 recovered in the presence of lysozyme, the mean log D-value was -0.03 (σ{logD} = - 202 0.21) and for the heat-resistant fraction of spores recovered in the presence of - 203 lysozyme, the log D-value was 1.29 (σ{logD} = 0.20).
-Wachnicka et al. concluded that - separate advice on heat inactivation of non-proteolytic C. botulinum spores should - 205 be given for foods containing lysozyme. - 206 Lysozyme naturally present in or added to foods may survive mild heat processes, - such that a heat treatment of 90°C for ten minutes (or equivalent) fails to deliver the - intended six-log reduction.
-For example, Peterson et al. (1997) reported that heat - treatments of 88.9°C for 65 minutes, 92.2°C for 45 minutes, or 94.4°C for 25 minutes - 210 were required to deliver a six-log reduction for pasteurised crabmeat, presumably - 211 because of naturally-present lysozyme.
-When hen egg white lysozyme was added to - 212 meat slurry prior to heating, heat treatments of 80°C for 230 minutes, 85°C for 184 - 213 minutes, or 90°C for 34 minutes were required to deliver a six-log reduction - 214 (Fernández and Peck, 1999).
-Furthermore, when a heat treatment of 90°C for ten - 215 minutes (or equivalent down to 80°C; data not available above 90°C) were applied to - 216 tubes containing 106 spores, growth was observed at 8°C in 48-54 days (Fernández - 217 and Peck, 1999). - 218 In view of this evidence, the subgroup proposed that the maximum shelf-life of foods - 219 given a heat process of 90°C for ten minutes (or equivalent) should be limited to 42 - days, unless it can be shown that lysozyme is absent from the food.
-The subgroup - also agreed that expert advice should be sought if a shelf-life in excess of 42 days is - desired. - 223 Challenge testing - The present document (Food Standards Agency, 2017) provides information on the - 225 use of predictive growth models and challenge testing in shelf-life determination but - does not make reference to alternative approaches that can be used to assess C. - 227 botulinum risk.
-The subgroup proposed that the document should be revised to - recognise the importance of other established approaches such as risk assessment - and exposure assessment, and that these approaches require expert advice. - 230 Predictive microbiology models are important tools for food safety management as - they provide a scientific basis to underpin key aspects of HACCP-based food safety - 232 management procedures.
-Predictive models available include those that describe - 233 growth and growth limits of non-proteolytic C. botulinum.
-It is important to recognise
+The effect of lysozyme on thermal inactivation of non-proteolytic C. botulinum

+- 27. Lysozyme is an enzyme that is found naturally in some foods and, under certain conditions, has been shown to aid the germination of a susceptible fraction of heated spores.
+Wachnicka et al (2016) noted that the presence of lysozyme in the recovery media resulted in biphasic inactivation curves and this was accounted for by taking or deriving z-values for the heat-sensitive and heat-resistant spore fractions separately.
+The published z-values were modelled by Wachnicka et al, using a beta probability density function to represent the uncertainty and they reported a mean z-value of 9.3C° (range: 5.4C° to 14.3C°) for the heat-resistant fraction of spores recovered in the presence of lysozyme, the mean log D-value was -0.03 ($\sigma{logD} = 0.21$) and for the heat-resistant fraction of spores recovered in the presence of lysozyme, the mean log D-value was 1.29 ($\sigma{logD} = 0.20$).
+Wachnicka et al. concluded that separate advice on heat inactivation of non-proteolytic C. botulinum spores should be given for foods containing lysozyme. - 28.
+Lysozyme naturally present in or added to foods may survive mild heat processes, such that a heat treatment of 90°C for ten minutes (or equivalent) fails to deliver the intended six-log reduction.
+For example, Peterson et al. (1997) reported that heat treatments of 88.9°C for 65 minutes, 92.2°C for 45 minutes, or 94.4°C for 25 minutes were required to deliver a six-log reduction for pasteurised crabmeat, presumably because of naturally-present lysozyme.
+When hen egg white lysozyme was added to meat slurry prior to heating, heat treatments of 80°C for 230 minutes, 85°C for 184 minutes, or 90°C for 34 minutes were required to deliver a six-log reduction (Fernández and Peck, 1999).
+Furthermore, when a heat treatment of 90°C for ten minutes (or equivalent down to 80°C; data not available above 90°C) were applied to tubes containing 106 spores, growth was observed at 8°C in 48-54 days (Fernández and Peck, 1999). - 29.
+In view of this evidence, the subgroup proposed that the maximum shelf-life of foods given a heat process of 90°C for ten minutes (or equivalent) should be limited to 42 days, unless it can be shown that lysozyme is absent from the food.
+The subgroup also agreed that expert advice should be sought if a shelf-life in excess of 42 days is desired.